 The Left Bank, LLC has completed energy-efficiency upgrades, installed a solar generating array on the roof (with generous assistance from Green Mountain Power), laid a new wooden floor in The Lobby, renovated several office spaces and upgraded temperature control systems.
 One of the former bank vaults has been re-purposed for archival storage.
 ATM services continue to be offered by Merchants Bank’s successor, Community Bank, N.A.

 For more information about The Left Bank project, including contact information for arranging events, visit the property’s website here (outside link).
-The web site also contains historic photos of the property.
 The Left Bank’s events calendar is here (outside link).
 Sunset photo courtesy of Mike Rosen.